franc205/EkoLinux/README.md

 https://drive.google.com/open?id=0B8as_uCF0aBlSXVhNXY0VUlyaGs

 The password for root account is "ekolinux".
-To see the changelog for this First Alpha see: Changelog/Changelog-FirstAlpha
+To see the changelog for this First Alpha see: Changelog-FirstAlpha